unl-pal/argv-c-transformer/README.md

 The project can be run on folders or individual files as specified by the user in the provided configuration file.
-The configuration file also provides all settings used by the filter and the transformer during the run.
+The configuration file also provides all settings used by the filter functions and the transformer during the run.
 Such as the minimum number of loops needed or location of the filtered files.

 The name of the configuration file is passed to the program as a commandline argument and can be passed to a tool individually or, if using either the